 What can be done, that is USEFUL?

-Short answer: Don't get Denied in the first place.
+Don't get Denied in the first place.
 The first time you apply should be the ONLY time.

-Long answer: Start Over
+Answer: Start Over

 By Fred Wahl